 For epic views out across Athens and to the Acropolis, visit Mount Lycabettus.
 You can choose to walk up it, or get the Cable Car which runs every 10-30 minutes, depending on the time of year.
 There is a restaurant and a little church at the top.
 I personally recommend getting the Cable Car up and then walking down.
 The main reason for this is that whilst the top does give good views, it gets very busy.
 My advice would be to walk down one level and then you get the same view, same outlook, but with no people and the same photos all to yourself.

-FOUR.
-Changing of the Guard (recommended for Day 2)
+4. Changing of the Guard

 The Changing of the Guard happens outside the Presidential Mansion (just off Syntagma Square) every 30 minutes.
 It really is a spectacle – we learned the white shirts of the Guards’ uniforms symbolise purity, the pleating is made from over 30 metres of fabric and features 400 pleats to represent the liberation of Greece from the years of Ottoman occupation, and the colours include blue to represent the greek flag.